Fuzhou: Three Kingdoms to the Tang dynasty

-Fuzhou prospered during the Tang dynasty.
-Buddhism was quickly adopted by citizens who quickly built many Buddhist temples in the area.

-Song era (960–1279)
+Song dynasty

-Fuzhou underwent a major dramatic surge in its refined culture and educational institutions throughout the Song Dynasty as Fuzhou produced 10 Fuzhounese zhuangyuan scholars (scholar who is ranked the top first place in the imperial examinations), a large number for a small city in the country during that dynasty.
+Fuzhou underwent a major dramatic surge in its refined culture and educational institutions throughout the Song dynasty as Fuzhou produced 10 Fuzhounese zhuangyuan scholars (scholar who is ranked the top first place in the imperial examinations), a large number for a city in the country during that dynasty.

 The "Hualin" Temple (華林寺, not to be confused with the temple of the same name in Guangzhou), founded in 964, is one of the oldest and surviving wooden structures in China.
 New city walls were built in 282, 901, 905, and 974, so the city had many layers of walls – more so than the Chinese capital.
 Emperor Taizong of the Song dynasty ordered the destruction of all the walls in Fuzhou in 978 but new walls were rebuilt later.
 The latest was built in 1371.
 During the Southern Song dynasty, Fuzhou became more prosperous; many scholars came to live and work.
 Among them were Zhu Xi, the most celebrated Chinese philosopher after Confucius, and Xin Qiji, the greatest composer of the ci form of poetry.